Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Discussion

 We speculate that the deviation from the theoretically expected norm in LAB\,1 is caused by the complexity of the surrounding large-scale structure.
-We regard the observed multi-filamentary morphology of the blob, with one filament extending to the SE in the direction of the two newly identified LAEs, and another filament connecting to the shell-like region in SW as evidence for such a complex environment.
+We regard the observed multi-filamentary morphology of the blob, with one filament extending to the SE in the direction of the two newly identified LAEs (labelled ``filament towards LAE\,3'' in Figure~\ref{fig:maxsn}), another filament extending to the north (``filament to LAE\,4'' in Figure~\ref{fig:maxsn}), and another filament connecting to the shell-like region in SW (``shell-connecting filament'' in Figure~\ref{fig:maxsn}) as evidence for such a complex environment.
 In fact, the SSA\,22 proto-cluster, which hosts LAB\,1 and LAB\,8, is one of the most-massive structure known in the high-redshift universe (see \citealt{Kikuta2019} for another extreme overdensity at $z=2.84$).
 In such a high-$z$ high-density peak of the universe a complex interwoven network of filaments is expected.
-Indeed, recent MUSE observations ($t_\mathrm{exp} \approx 4$\,h) by \cite{Umehata2019} have revealed such a cold-gas network in Ly$\alpha$ at the core of SSA\,22, located 4.8\,\arcmin{} (2.19 Mpc) north-east of LAB\,1.
+Indeed, recent MUSE observations ($t_\mathrm{exp} \approx 4$\,h) by \cite{Umehata2019} have revealed such a cold-gas network in Ly$\alpha$ at the core of SSA\,22, located 4.8\,\arcmin{} (2.19\,Mpc) north-east of LAB\,1.
 Interestingly, also this structure shows a mix of perpendicular and parallel aligned large-scale velocity gradients with respect to the filamentary structure \citep[][their Fig.~3]{Umehata2019}.

-Thus, in a dense environment where filamentary nodes arrive from various directions, alignment and misalignment between large-scale structure and angular momentum are observed.
-The complexity of angular momentum alignments in dense regions was studied in simulations by \cite{Lee2018}, who also showed that in these environments the orientation of angular momentum vector is expected to change frequently and significantly.
+The complexity of angular momentum alignments in dense cosmic regions was studied in simulations by \cite{Lee2018}, who also showed that in these environments the orientation of angular momentum vector is expected to change frequently and significantly.
 In such a scenario the observed alignment of LAB\,1's angular momentum can be reconciled as an early evolutionary stage of a massive galaxy.